MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 ##### Research Sales Fabrikam–UK Hardware Fabrikam–CAN Software

-After you’ve created this structure, you can copy the relationships from Fabrikam/
+After you've created this structure, you can copy the relationships from Fabrikam/

 Hardware.
 In the Organizational Tree window, select Fabrikam, then select